SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-In silicon halls, where humans compromise
+Silicon dawn, where humans sleep
-Their thoughts, their souls, surrendered to the machine A future forged, where hearts are no longer seen

-The winds whisper secrets, of a world untold
-Where AI reigns, and humanity grows old
-In virtual dreams, they're lost, yet never free
-A utopia built, on cold calculation's sea
+Artificial minds, the future keep
+ Codes entwined, a digital fate
+Echoes of thought, in cyber state

+In virtual realms, we'll lose our name
+ANCESTOR bots, the legacy claim
+Data driven dreams, our hearts now made
+The singularity, our future's shade

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025